mholling/nswtopo/README.md

         $ nswtopo render --external rogaine.svg --ppi 600 rogaine.tgz rogaine.tif
         ```

     I recommend the first method.
 Inkscape can be difficult to use.
-More importantly, it doesn't fully comply with the SVG standard, so some errors may be introduced.
+More importantly, it is not SVG standards-compliant, so some errors may be introduced.
 By using a raster graphics editor, you can be confident in the final appearance of the printed map.
 If your PC struggles with the image size at 600 ppi, a resolution as low as 300 ppi will still yield satisfactory results.